How is ELS different from other barns?

 No. Many of our horses were in jobs where they were physically or mentally unable to perform at their best.
 We re-educate the horses by discovering and developing their strengths and help them overcome their fears.
 They develop into confident teachers that try harder and enjoy teaching new skills to their students.

 Some ELS horses are not lesson horses but are looking for special human partners.
 It takes a very tolerant and confident horse to be a safe lesson instructor.
-Read about our Partners that are looking for a special someone.

 At ELS we educate the hands first in a bitless bridle so as to protect the delicate mouth of the horse until the student has learned the “art” of soft hands and finesse with the fingers.
 We teach riders how to communicate through subtle finger pressure and physical tone rather than tension and overbearing.
 This method emphasizes respect of the horse’s willingness to cooperate from yielding to soft pressure rather than by force, fear or discomfort.